-- A system-wide calendar is distributed at the beginning of each school year within the parent handbook. - A website for our school system is regularly maintained with postings of the school calendar and links to the school website. - School-wide monthly newspaper is sent home to all parents to provide information about upcoming events and an overview of school activities. - A student/parent handbook is provided to outline school procedures, discipline policies, dress-code, and other pertinent information. - Convene parent/teacher conferences to inform and present parents an opportunity to have input in academic progress. - The school sign outside will provide announcements of events. - Notes will be sent home, or phone calls made to address specific student's needs or school activities. - Teachers will initiate ongoing communications with parents.
+- A system-wide calendar is posted on the school's website. - A website for our school system is regularly maintained with postings of the school calendar and links to the school website. - School-wide monthly newsletter is sent home to all parents to provide information about upcoming events and an overview of school activities. - A student/parent handbook is provided to outline school procedures, discipline policies, dress-code, and other pertinent information. - Convene parent/teacher conferences to inform and present parents an opportunity to have input in academic progress. - The school sign outside will provide announcements of events. - Notes will be sent home, or phone calls made to address specific student's needs or school activities. - Teachers will initiate ongoing communications with parents.